-The American Cancer Society recommends that all women begin yearly exam with a Pap test about three years after they become sexually active, but no later than age 21.
-During this exam a physician will screen for cervical cancer, breast cancer, and discuss reproductive and general health issues with each patient.
+The American Cancer Society recommends all women begin yearly exams with a Pap smear at age 21.
+During this exam a physician may screen for cervical cancer and discuss reproductive and general health issues specific to each patient.

-Early detection is the key to treating cancer.
-A Pap test is performed at the annual exam and can reveal abnormal cells caused by infections such as (HPV), the most common sexually transmitted disease in this country.
-HPV can cause dysplasia (cells that look abnormal under a microscope but are not cancer) and increase a women's risk for developing cervical cancer.
-The frequency of Pap tests has been extended to two to three years depending on your age and the results.
+Early detection is the key to preventing and treating most cancers.
+A Pap smear may be performed during a pelvic exam and can reveal abnormal cells caused by infections such as (HPV), the most common sexually transmitted disease in this country.
+HPV can cause dysplasia (cells that look abnormal under a microscope but are not cancer) and increase a woman's risk for developing cervical cancer.
+The recommended frequency of Pap smears has been extended to every three to five years, depending on your age and history.

 New Guidelines Pertain to a New Type of Pap Smear

-This new type is called liquid-based cytology, which appears to pick up high grade precancerous abnormalties better than the former glass slide Pap smear.
-A normal reading on this new Pap test extends Pap testing to every two years.
-In women over the age of 30, normal or negative readings for the new Pap test combined with HPV (human papilloma virus) DNA testing extends subsequent Pap testing to three years.
+This new type of pap smear is called liquid-based cytology, which appears to pick up high grade precancerous abnormalities better than the former glass slide Pap smear.
+A normal reading on this new Pap smear extends testing to every three years in women under age 30.
+In women over the age of 30, normal or negative readings for the new Pap smear combined with high-risk HPV (human papilloma virus) DNA testing extends subsequent testing to as long as every five years.

-The Pap Test Can Help Prevent Cervical Cancer by Detecting Early Signs of Cancer.
+The Pap Smear Can Help Prevent Cervical Cancer by Detecting Early Signs of Cancer.

-In most cases, patients should request the new liquid-based cytology Pap smear, which is quickly becoming the standard of care.
-The new test can also reveal abnormal cells caused by infections such as (HPV), the most common sexually transmitted disease in this country.
-HPV can cause dysplasia and increase a women's risk for developing cervical cancer.
+In most cases, providers will use the liquid-based cytology Pap smears.
+The test can reveal abnormal cells caused by infections caused by HPV, the most common sexually transmitted disease in this country.
+HPV infection can cause cervical dysplasia and increase a woman's risk for developing cervical cancer.

-Other women who may have a higher risk of cervical cancer include those who:
+Some women have a higher risk of cervical cancer, including those who:

 - became sexually active before age 16